ccb60/Harbor_Model_Users/README.md

 *  Specifications for model performance or data criteria such as resolution, geographic coverage or ability to conduct simulations.

-*  Extensions of a planned Casco Bay Model being co-developed wit hNERACOOS that would be required to fully address those data needs,
+*  Extensions of a planned Casco Bay Model being co-developed with NERACOOS that would be required to fully address those data needs,

 *  Suggestions about monitoring or data collection that could improve